KaizeninCode/TechVerse/README.md

 # MVP
 ## Multiple user-type authentication - Admin, Students & Staff
-An adminshould be able to:
+An admin should be able to:
 - Add a user
 - Flag or remove posted content that violates the rules and guidelines.
 - Approve content that can be published publicly on the platform.